abossard/fabric-bolt/README.rst

 Things I plan to do
 -------------------

-* manage and edit fabfiles (codemirror integration)
+* manage and edit fabfiles (codemirror integration): &#x2713;
 * assign a fabfile to a project, remove the type
   If you want to make a new Wordpress intallation, you create a project, set the required paths and then select the wordpress fabfile.
 It contains tasks for installing, update, backup and restore wordpress
+* Something to manage the logins, but without ever touching a private key or having a password.

 | **tl;dr**